-1.3 Minimize the loss of historic fabric by connecting additions to the existing building through the most noninvasive location and methods.

-1.4 Additions are not appropriate for all historic landmarks and will be evaluated on a case-by-case basis.
+- 1.3 Minimize the loss of historic fabric by connecting additions to the existing building through the most noninvasive location and methods. - Additional standard for historic landmarks - Additions are not appropriate for all historic landmarks and will be evaluated on a case-by-case basis.